 2.VISIT A BEACH

-Some of the hiking routes inside the park lead to small,secluded and pretty beaches like Monkey beach and Turtle beach.
+Some of the hiking routes inside the park lead to small, secluded and pretty beaches like Monkey beach and Turtle beach.
 If you don’t fancy hiking for so long in the humid weather in the jungle, catch a boat from the park entrance to go to monkey beach at the north western end of the park.
 The boats usually charge 30 RM pp. There is a lighthouse called Mukahead lighthouse at the end of the beach.The turtle beach (Pantai Keracut) is located at the south western end of the park.
-It is a pretty beach that is favourite nesting spot for olive ridley turtles and houses a turtle sanctuary and scientific conservation centre where you can learn more about the conservation efforts.
+It is a pretty beach that is a favourite nesting spot for olive ridley turtles and houses a turtle sanctuary and scientific conservation centre where you can learn more about the conservation efforts.

 TIPS: To get to Penang national park, catch bus no 101 from Georgetown.
 The ride takes 1.5 hours.
 Don’t forget to wear sunscreen, comfortable hiking shoes and bring plenty of water.